-Despite the approval, the first vaccinations are set to take place from January onwards.
-The reason for this is a lack of vaccine supply.
+The first vaccinations took place from January onwards.
+The reason for the delay is a lack of vaccine supply.

 The lack of supply has already slowed down Switzerland’s booster shot rollout, while cantonal authorities across the country remain behind the eight ball in rebuilding their vaccination infrastructure.